Bengal Sultanate conquest of Orissa: The conquest

 In January 1567, Mukunda Deva launched an invasion of Bengal, having a victory over the Bengal forces and amassing significant wealth.
-Setting up camp along the banks of the Ganges, he engaged in military exercises, including boat maneuvers on the river.
+Setting up camp along the banks of the Ganges, he engaged in military exercises, including boat manoeuvres on the river.
 Remarkably, this marked the final instance when the Odisha army reached the banks of the Ganga.
 In the winter of 1567, as Akbar was besieging the Chittor fort, Sulaiman seized the opportunity to invade Odisha.

 The Karrani army operated in two divisions: one led by Sulaiman Karrani and the other by Bayezid, Sulaiman's son, assisted by Kalapahar.
+Bayezid was accompanied by a former Mughal general Sikandar Uzbak.
 Advancing towards Odisha, the Bengal forces reached the coastal area near Balasore.
-Realizing the absence of support from the Mughals, Mukunda dispatched an army led by his trusted officers, Chhotarai and Raghubhanja.
+Realizing the absence of support from the Mughals, Mukunda dispatched an army led by his trusted officers, Chhota Rai and Raghubhanja.
 But these officers betrayed Mukunda and defected to the Bengal side against their own ruler.

 Outcome

 The records present two different accounts of the outcome of this campaign.